 ‘I feel like people just staring at my condition on my face.
 So it made me less confident and I was just paranoid about the way I looked all the time’ (Naomi, eczema)

 Both accounts make reference to experiencing paranoia of being stared at by others, highlighting how a decline in body image may result in increased anxiety within social spaces.
 Through constructing this fear, the participants are displaying their own embarrassment towards their skin, by viewing their eczema primarily as a spectacle to be criticised.
 Moreover, Bethany suggests this interferes with building new social connections, as she views her skin condition as her most influential feature in shaping a negative ‘first impression’.
 Thus, a fear of being looked at exists from a fear of being rejected within society, based on potential superficial evaluations of these women.
 This further signifies, that the visual presence of a skin condition alone can constitute to significant body image issues, which has also been identified within romantic relationships.
+This is displayed through a quote provided by Jennifer, within the wider narrative concerning her experience of romantic and sexual intimacy with her long term partner.

 ‘Even with someone like your long-term boyfriend…I don’t want it to be shown really.
 I’d rather keep clothes on than, its just so, so you cant see it.’
 (Jennifer, eczema)

-Through the internalisation of shame regarding the appearance of their skin condition, the women devalue their own sexual attractiveness, even in long term romantic relationships, displayed by Jennifer.
+Through the internalisation of shame regarding the appearance of her skin condition, Jennifer devalues her own sexual attractiveness, even within her long term romantic relationships.
 This highlights, that even in relationships associated with strong levels of trust and attachment, a decline in body image can impact a woman’s experience of romantic intimacy.
 This is demonstrated through Jennifers fear of nakedness – ‘rather keep clothes on’- thus depicting her eczema as something necessary to conceal, as it compromises her sexual appeal.
 Like Jennifer, the majority of the participants reported concealment as a coping strategy, to hinder the effects of embarrassment relating to their skin condition.
-This is explored through a sub-theme of avoidant coping mechanisms.

-Sub theme: Avoidant Coping Mechanisms
+The use of coping mechanisms that appear to be shared by women with eczema, psoriasis and acne are outlined further, through references of concealment, social isolation and alcohol dependancy. .

 Many of the participants referred to using makeup as a tool to mask the appearance of their skin condition.
 This was a predominant theme among women with acne, who described a dependant relationship with makeup.